📅January 24, 2026

 If you use a continuous glucose monitor (CGM), set gentle alerts for trends — not just absolute numbers.
 A slow upward drift after eating may signal the need for a small correction dose, even if your reading is still in range.
 For fingerstick users, aim to check BG 90–120 minutes post-meal — that's often when peak glucose occurs in older adults.

-- Two or more episodes of low blood glucose (<70 mg/dL) within one week
+• Two or more low blood sugar episodes (<70 mg/dL) within one week

-- Dizziness, confusion, or blurred vision that doesn’t resolve quickly after treatment
+• Dizziness, confusion, or blurred vision after eating

 A Reassuring Close

-You don’t have to choose between celebration and care — they go hand in hand.
+You don't have to choose between celebration and care — they go hand in hand.
 With simple prep, a few mindful choices, and support from your care team, potluck parties can be joyful, safe, and truly nourishing.
-These insulin-dependent diabetes potluck party tips aren’t about restriction; they’re about honoring your health while embracing life’s sweetest moments.
+Managing insulin-dependent diabetes at holiday gatherings isn't about restriction; it's about honoring your health while embracing life's sweetest moments.
 If you're unsure, talking to your doctor is always a good idea.

 FAQ

-#### How do I estimate carbs at a holiday potluck when there’s no label?
+How do I estimate carbs at a holiday potluck when there's no nutrition label?

 Yes — absolutely.
 Try sharing a slice with a friend, choosing smaller portions (e.g., 1–2 tablespoons of pie instead of a full wedge), or opting for fruit-based desserts.
 Pair sweets with protein or fat (like a small handful of nuts) to slow glucose rise.
-Just adjust your insulin accordingly — and don’t forget to check BG afterward.
+Just adjust your insulin accordingly — and don't forget to check blood glucose 90–120 minutes afterward.
+The goal isn't deprivation; it's balance and informed decision-making.

-#### How does aging affect insulin needs at holiday meals?
+How does aging affect insulin needs and absorption at holiday meals?

 Metabolism, kidney function, and body composition shift with age — often lowering insulin requirements by 10–20%.
-You may also absorb insulin more slowly under the skin.
-That’s why working with your provider to review doses before the holidays is wise.
+You may also absorb insulin more slowly under the skin, especially in areas with reduced circulation or tissue changes.
+That's why working with your provider to review doses before the holidays is wise.
 Never adjust without guidance — but do trust your lived experience.
+Keep detailed logs of blood glucose readings, carb intake, and insulin doses during holiday events to share with your care team.

-Yes — holiday meals often include higher sodium (in gravies, cured meats, cheeses) and alcohol, both of which can temporarily raise BP.
+Yes — holiday meals often include higher sodium (in gravies, cured meats, cheeses) and alcohol, both of which can temporarily raise blood pressure.
 Since hypertension affects over 70% of adults 70+, pairing smart carb choices with mindful sodium awareness supports both heart and glucose health.
+If you take blood pressure medications alongside insulin, be aware that alcohol and large meals can amplify orthostatic hypotension (dizziness when standing).
+Stand slowly, stay well-hydrated, and consider checking your blood pressure before and after the event if you have a home monitor.

 Medical Disclaimer: This article is for informational purposes only and should not be considered medical advice.
 Always consult with a qualified healthcare professional before making any changes to your health routine or treatment plan.